Oromo nationalism

 Oromo nationalism (Oromo: Oromummaa) is an ethnic nationalism advocating the self-interest of Oromo people in Ethiopia and Kenya.
 Many Oromo elites, intellectuals and political leaders struggled to create an independent Oromia state throughout 19th and 20th century, since the start of Abyssinian colonialism under Emperor Menelik II.
 No consensus has been reached yet regarding the motives of this type of nationalism, whether the Oromos liberate themselves to form a nation-state or offer self-determination in federal Ethiopia.

-Oromo nationalism is viewed as opposite of the Ethiopian nationalism like other forms of ethnic nationalism, which support civil nationalism and pan-Ethiopianism.
+Oromo nationalism is viewed as opposite of the Ethiopian nationalism like other forms of ethnic nationalism, which support civic nationalism and pan-Ethiopianism.
 It is also accused of fomenting various conflicts within Ethiopia and increasing anti-Amhara sentiments.

 Concept

 The rise of Oromo nationalism began following resistance against the conqueror Abyssinian force under Emperor Menelik II in the late 19th century, when many Oromo intellectuals and revolutionaries tried to struggle for centralized leadership.
 Oromo nationalism posited the opposite of Ethiopian nationalism, by claiming the Ethiopians considered people neither civilization nor history.
 Oromo is the largest ethnic group in Ethiopia comprising about 40% of Ethiopia's population.
 Historically, they were called "galla" in various Ethiopian literature and beginning to Oromo migrations, the Oromo civilization strived to the Ethiopian dominance, by introducing adoption system (guddifachaa) the democratic rule (the gadaa system).

 Oromo nationalism is viewed as a recent phenomenon and has been a controversial subject among the Oromo elites.
 This fluctuates between Oromo self-determination and the creation of an independent Oromia state within the federal law of Ethiopia.
 The Oromo elites and nationalists always perceive the Oromo people as "oppressed people" by Ethiopian colonial rule, they suggested in their thesis that Oromia and Ethiopia are mutually exclusive, believing one should be destroyed while the other grows.
 Gemechu Megersa said that "There is only one big problem for Ethiopia and that is Oromia, and there is one big problem for Oromia and that is Ethiopia".